My name is Rich Flamini - I play drums.

 In 2009, I made contact, and was accepted by a tight network of musicians who congregate at The Bus Stop Music Cafe' - which provides some of the best live entertainment in the Philly/Jersey area.
 From this network, I have performed gigs with Calico Fields, The Larry Geiger Jazz Ensemble, The Missing Keys, Pinewolf and The Pack, and - most notably - The Brownies.

 The Brownies are a jammy, blusey, composition-based band that is one of the most creative projects I have ever been involved with.
-I performed on three of their CDs: People Tell Me, Button Zane, and Owens Lake - to be released in early 2013.
+I performed on four of their CDs: People Tell Me, Button Zane, Owens Lake, and Done Nothing Wrong.

 In 2011, I secured a drumming position with Bill Haley Jr. and The Comets.

-We performed in Vegas, Orlando, Biloxi, and Miami in 2012.
+We have performed nationally and internationally, including shows in New Zealand, Vegas, Orlando, Biloxi, and Miami.
 Here's a shot from a Vegas show at The Suncoast Casino:

 Please contact me if you are interested in collaborating on a musical project together, whether it be studio or live.